Electronic Labyrinth: THX 1138 4EB

 Electronic Labyrinth: THX 1138 4EB is a 1967 social science-fiction short film written and directed by George Lucas while he attended the University of Southern California's film school.
 Lucas reworked the short into the 1971 theatrical feature THX 1138.

-In 2010, this film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+In 2010, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Plot

-In an underground city in a dystopian future, the protagonist, whose name is "THX 1138 4EB", is shown running through passageways and enclosed spaces.
-It is soon discovered that THX is escaping his community.
-The government uses computers and cameras to track down THX and attempt to stop him; however, they fail.
-He escapes by breaking open a door and runs off into the sunset.
-The government sends their condolences to YYO 7117, THX's mate, claiming that THX has destroyed himself.
+The film is set in a highly administered technological society.
+Under questioning, YYO 7117 denies being in love with their mate THX 1138 4EB, a sexually conceived "eros body."
+Computer operators exchange radio messages about THX 1138, who is spotted on cameras running through a corridor.
+After THX 1138 refuses a command to stop and takes a conveyance to the lower levels, the operators place an agonizing mind-block on them which they are able to defeat.
+An enhanced "perfect body" pursues them through the lower levels.
+They confront and kill the perfect body, astonishing the operators.
+THX 1138 reaches a door, pries it open, and escapes the structure.
+As THX 1138 continues running through the countryside into the sunset, the government informs YYO 7117 that they "destroyed themself" and gives instructions for requesting a new mate.

 The USC program guide accompanying the film describes it as a "nightmare impression of a world in which a man is trying to escape a computerized world which constantly tracks his movements".